 It’s possible for emails to find their way into your spam or junk folder and be completely missed.

-A simple way to prevent this is to ensure you have a strategy for managing your spam mail.
+A simple way to prevent this is to ensure you have a strategy for managing your spam email.
 Here are some ways you can do this:

 - Check your spam folder regularly.

-- If you discover a valid email in spam, whitelist the sender.
+- If you discover a valid email in spam, consider whitelisting the sender.
 Whitelisting an email address ensures future emails from this source will always be considered valid and never be sent to the spam folder.
 Again, refer to your mail host to see how this can be accomplished.